-Note: For information on the circumstances in which the University will apply sanctions for unpaid debts, see the Student Debtor Sanctions Policy 2014.
+Note: For information on the circumstances in which the University will apply sanctions for unpaid debts, see the Student Debtor Sanctions Policy.

-(2) Testamurs and transcripts will provide the information specified in the Learning and Teaching Policy 2019 and the Learning and Teaching Procedures 2016
+- (2) Testamurs and transcripts must: - (a) be consistent with the requirements of the AQF Qualifications Issuance Policy; and - (b) provide the information specified in the Learning and Teaching Policy and the Learning and Teaching Procedures.